diku-dk/cmis-online/docs/notebooks.md

 ---
 <h1>General information</h1>

 <p>Jupyter notebooks are used throughout this course.
-In order to make the installation of the relatively old meshign libraries we rely on as easy as possible, we have set up different ways of getting the Jupyter notebooks to run.
+In order to make the installation of the relatively old meshing libraries we rely on as easy as possible, we have set up different ways of getting the Jupyter notebooks to run.
 Please choose below if you are a UCPH student or participating in the course online. </p>

 <h1>UCPH students</h1>